Alumni Indianapolis Association of Wabash Men

 Chairman: Jon Pactor '71 (email@example.com)

-Indy's Wabash Mafia will convene for the last time this year on Tuesday, Nov.
-5, starting at 5:30 p.m.
-We'll be returning to bar at The Alexander hotel (333 S. Delaware St.), known in swanky circles as the Plat 99: Mixology Lounge.
+Indy's Wabash Mafia convened for the last time in 2013, returning to the bar at The Alexander hotel (333 S. Delaware St.), known in swanky circles as the Plat 99: Mixology Lounge.

-Don't let the swankiness fool you.
-This meeting is purely an informal get-together to meet, catch up, and connect with local alums.
-We'll be taking a break for the holidays, so be sure to stop by.
+But don't let the swankiness fool you.
+This meeting was purely an informal get-together to meet, catch up, and connect with local alums.

 OCTOBER AFTER-HOURS GATHERING - OCTOBER 17, 2013